CTrain Service Information

 What to expect:

-The Red Line will be closed between Lions Park and Dalhousie stations starting Friday, April 3 until the very early hours of Monday, April 6.
+The Blue Line will be closed between 69 Street and Downtown West/Kerby stations starting Saturday, May 30 until the very early hours of Monday, June 1.

-Full CTrain service will be back up and running again by start of service on Monday, April 6.
+Full CTrain service is scheduled to be back up and running again on the West LRT by start of service on Monday, June 1.

 What’s happening?